BerndiVader/MythicDenizenAddon/readme.md

 # Denizen Support for MythicMobs 4.0.1 or higher

+## Update 0.467b - some fixes & changes
 ## Update 0.467a - added "mm denizen targetcondition" event
 ## Update 0.496a - added 1.12.1 support
 ## Update 0.495a - added mmapplymythic & mmremovemythic command